We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-People with vaginal swelling often assume that they have a yeast infection, but this is just one of many possibilities.
+People with vaginal swelling often assume they have a yeast infection, but this is just one of many possibilities.
 Vaginal swelling can be caused by allergies, sexually transmitted infections (STIs), cysts, or rough intercourse.
 Treatment will depend on the cause.

 Anyone who experiences vaginal swelling should look for signs of infection and consult a doctor for a diagnosis and treatment.